emirizatrashid/emirizatrashid.github.io/_pages/about.md

   - /about.html
 ---

 Selamat datang!
 My name is Emir and I am currently a senior research associate at the Centre for Technology, Strategy, and Sustainability (CTSS) at the Asia School of Business.
 I earned an MSc. in Political Science and Political Economy at the London School of Economics and Political Science and a B.S. in Applied Mathematics at the University of California, Los Angeles.
+I am also pursuing a MEc.
+Economics at the Universiti Putra Malaysia.

-My research interest is in political economy, specifically in the effects of political accountability on government expenditures.
-Typically, I incorporate causal inference methods in my research design.
+My research interest is in applied microeconomics especially in political economy.
+My research typically employs the use of economic models and combining them with statistical methods to study a variety of social science problems.

 My current project at the CTSS is in the political economy of energy transition, as it represents a major obstacle in obtaining a low-carbon future.
 My master's dissertation at the LSE is analyzing the effects of anti-hopping laws on cross-ministry cooperation.
 I also organize the workshop for researchers at the Asia School of Business -- anyone interested in presenting and/or attending the workshop, contact me via email.